pajdekPL/pw_structure/README.md

 ## Snapshots update for CI(requires Docker)

-If tests are locally executed on the different OS than linux it is required to update or generate new snapshots on Linux for the CI execution.
-The official PW docker image can be used.
-If your tests that use snapshots have the tag @SNAP you can use following steps:
+If tests are executed locally on an OS other than Linux, it is required to update or generate new snapshots on Linux for CI execution.
+The official Playwright (PW) Docker image can be used for this purpose.
+If your tests that use snapshots have the @SNAP tag, you can follow these steps:

 ```
 docker run --rm --network host -v $(pwd):/work/ -w /work/ -it mcr.microsoft.com/playwright:v1.46.0-jammy /bin/bash